Optical Sky Brightness and Transparency During the Winter Season at Dome A Antarctica From the Gattini-Allsky Camera: Results and Discussion

 \subsection{Extinction, Transparency Variations, and the Estimation of Cloud Cover}

 The GASC FOV was centered near the SCP and extended to a zenith angle of 40$^{\circ}$.
-The ``air mass'' X is the path length through the atmosphere at zenith angle $z$ compared to the path length at the zenith.
-To high accuracy X = sec($z$).
+The ``air mass'' X is the path length through the atmosphere at zenith angle $z$ compared to the path length at the zenith, and X = sec($z$).
 At $z$ = 40$^{\circ}$, X $\approx$ 1.3.
-In our experience the most robust determinations of atmospheric extinction involve observations high in the sky (X $\approx$ 1) to $z \approx$ 60$^{\circ}$ (where X $\approx$ 2.0).
 At the far south latitude of Dome A any individual star within $40^{\circ}$ of the zenith exhibits a small range of zenith angle over the course of the night.
-GASC observed many stars at any given time over a range of 0.3 air masses.
-In theory the differences of the instrumental magnitudes and the catalog magnitudes allow the determination of the atmospheric extinction in the $B$-, $V$-, and $R$-bands.
-However, the measurement of atmospheric extinction with GASC data is made more complicated by vignetting, the angular response of the interline sensor, as well as the different paths of light transmission through the cover window.
-Hence, after correction for all instrumental effects, our stellar photometry of bright stars is accurate to no better than 0.03 mag.
+GASC observed many stars at any given time over a range of 0.3 air masses. {Moreover,} the measurement of atmospheric extinction with GASC data is made more complicated by vignetting, the angular response of the interline sensor, as well as the different paths of light transmission through the cover window.

 Atmospheric extinction is expected to be small at Dome A. For reference, at the summit of Mauna Kea, Hawaii (which has a comparable elevation of 4205 m), the mean $B$- and $V$-band extinction values are 0.20 and 0.12 mag airmass$^{-1}$, respectively \citep{Krisciunas_etal_1987}.
 The $R$-band extinction would be lower, about 0.10 mag airmass$^{-1}$.
 Let $\Delta$ be the difference of the instrumental magnitudes and the catalog magnitudes of stars of known brightness.
-If the extinction at Dome A is comparable to that at Mauna Kea, over the GASC FOV we would expect $\Delta$ to exhibit a range vs. air mass of roughly 0.06 mag in the $B$-band, 0.04 mag in the $V$-band,and 0.03 mag in the $R$-band.
-No effect caused by the range of airmass has been detected with GASC data given its photometric accuracy.
+If the extinction at Dome A is comparable to that at Mauna Kea, over the GASC FOV we would expect $\Delta$ to exhibit a range vs. air mass of roughly 0.06 mag in the $B$-band, 0.04 mag in the $V$-band, and 0.03 mag in the $R$-band.
+No effect caused by the range of airmass has been detected with GASC data given its photometric accuracy, indicating a smaller atmospheric extinction coefficient at Dome A Antarctica compared to the Mauna Kea.